MiltonGreat/Recommender-System/README.md

 # Personalized Content and Product Recommendation System

-This repository contains a machine learning project focused on delivering personalized content, product recommendations, and offers based on individual customer preferences and past behaviors.
-The project leverages advanced data science and machine learning techniques to create an end-to-end recommendation system.

 ### Overview

 The goal of this project is to build a recommendation system that provides personalized recommendations and targeted offers for users based on historical product data, customer preferences, and past behaviors.

 The dataset used in this project consists of **gift card metadata**, including features such as title, description, price, average rating, and customer reviews.
 This system utilizes machine learning algorithms to: